-Shower before your session to get rid of any dirt and sweat that is on your body.
+Shower before your session to rid your body of any dirt and sweat.

-Be sure to use towels.
+Always use towels.
+That’s non-negotiable.
 Place one on the bench where you are sitting and one on the floor beneath your feet.
-This will help you keep oil and debris stains from forming on your wood.
+This will help avoid stain formation on your sauna floor.

-Replace your sauna stones immediately if you noticed that they have cracked.
+Replace your sauna stones immediately if you notice any cracks.

-Knowing how to fully optimize the use of your sauna will provide decades of efficient sessions right in the comfort of your home.
-Good flooring and electricity options keep your sauna safe and beautiful.
-Being near a pool or shower allows you to alternate for amazing heart benefits.
+Knowing how to optimize the use of your indoor barrel sauna fully will provide you with decades of relaxing sauna sessions right from the comfort of your home.

-For more health benefits, only sit in your sauna as long as you are comfortable.
-Be sure to keep your sauna clean so that it works safely at all times.
-Keep your sauna as hot as possible by checking vents and airflow before you slip into pure bliss.
+In addition to good flooring and electricity, make sure to keep your sauna clean.
+Consider keeping your sauna as hot as possible by checking vents and airflow before you slip into pure bliss.